 Using the syntax count (AxisName1) would consider all elements.

 c) Arithmetic calculations

 Arithmetic calculations need to be associated with a numerical value.
-This value can come from a measure or defined by using the count function.
+This value can come from a measure or can be defined using the count function.

 Calculations in Harmoni include:

 - Subtraction using -

 - Multiplication using *

 Let's assume you want to create an "Other Costs" measure containing the amount spent that wasn’t on airfares or packages, i.e., the amount left after subtracting airfares and packages from total spend.

 Once you have defined your new items in the expression editor Save Expression and Apply Expression will become active.
 This will only happen when Harmoni validates the conditions you have entered.